santaclarauniversity/santaclarauniversity.github.io/src/docs/01-what's-new.md

   - Added background options for Jumbotrons, including `.bg-primary` and others.
 - **Image Gallery**
   - Renamed Carousel using BS4-shipped code.
+  - Otherwise unchanged in functionality, but has a slightly more modern look.
 - **Image Grid**
   - Removed in favor of gutter-less grids.
 - **Infographics**